The top 10 mobile games of summer 2026 on Android and iOS

 The porting is well done.
 The touch controls work, the UI adaptation is clean, and visually it looks very good on modern AMOLED screens.
 At 8 euros, it's a one-time purchase with no ads or microtransactions — and just for that, it deserves to be highlighted in 2026.

-The ideal game for mountain holidays when it's raining.
+The ideal game for holidays in the mountains when it's raining.
 Or in a hammock.
-Or anywhere, really.
+Or anywhere, actually.

 Price: 8 euros | Platforms: Android, iOS